gpratoe/rokumio-client/README.md

 Playback depends on the protocols, codecs, and subtitle formats supported by the Roku model.
 Roku-specific behavior still needs testing on physical devices, especially playback headers, codec compatibility, local setup, and registry persistence.

+## Based on

+Rokumio is based on [Stroku/Stroku-Native](https://github.com/gabrielsmith1874/Stroku), originally developed by gpratoe and contributors.

+The original project provides the Roku-side Stremio client, including metadata, libraries, add-ons, subtitles, and direct HTTP(S) playback.
+Rokumio extends this functionality with external streaming server support.

 ## Disclaimer

 <details>
 <summary>Read the project disclaimer</summary>

-Stroku is a free, open-source client application.
-It hosts, indexes, caches, and distributes no media content, operates no content servers, and maintains no catalogue of sources.
-It has no torrent client and cannot process magnet links, `.torrent` files, or peer-to-peer swarms; results that are not directly playable HTTP(S) media URLs are rejected before playback.
+Rokumio is a free, open-source client application.
+It does not host, index, cache, or distribute media content, operate content servers, provide streaming services, or maintain a catalogue of sources.
+Rokumio itself has no torrent client and does not process magnet links, `.torrent` files, or peer-to-peer swarms.
+Users may optionally configure an external streaming server of their choice to process and serve streams that cannot be played directly by Roku.
+Rokumio does not provide, operate, or control such servers.

 The only add-on included by default is Cinemeta, the official Stremio metadata catalogue, which supplies titles, artwork, and descriptions only.
 Every other add-on is installed by the user from a manifest URL the user supplies.
 This project does not recommend, rank, bundle, link to, or distribute third-party add-ons, and does not operate or control any add-on you install.

 Users are responsible for ensuring that the sources they connect and the content they access are lawful in their jurisdiction.
 Do not use this software to infringe copyright or to circumvent access controls.

-Stroku is an independent project and is not affiliated with, endorsed by, or associated with Roku, Inc. or Stremio.
+Rokumio is an independent project and is not affiliated with, endorsed by, or associated with Roku, Inc. or Stremio.
 All trademarks are the property of their respective owners.

 Provided “as is”, without warranty of any kind.
 See [LICENSE](LICENSE).